Murray State University Foundation

 Contributions received by the Murray State University Foundation are administered by the Joint Investments Committee.
 The Joint Investments Committee establishes the investment policy and supervises the portfolio of the Murray State University Foundation.
 The investment pool is comprised of Foundation funds as well as funds held for the Alumni Association and Murray State University.
 The Joint Investments Committee is composed of at least two members of the Murray State University Board of Regents, two members of the Alumni Council, and three members of the Board of Trustees.

-The Foundation investment pool is in excess of $110.5 million, with total assets in excess of $133 million.
-(Investment Pool Average Rate of Return Summary) The Foundation provides more than $1.6 million in scholarship awards to deserving students annually.
+The Foundation investment pool is valued at approximately $137 million, with total assets in excess of $158 million.
+(Investment Pool Average Rate of Return Summary) The Foundation provides more than $3.6 million in scholarship awards to deserving students annually.

 The Murray State University Foundation, Inc. operates the Frances E. Miller Memorial Golf Course.
 A championship course, the par-71 layout was built on land donated in 1979 by L. D. Miller, a 1937 Murray State alumnus who died in 1992.
 The golf course is located three miles off Highway 94 East on Highway 280 in Murray, Kentucky.